 where $\Psi(t,\vec x)$ is defined by \eqref{psipert}.
-Expanding $E[\Psi(t,\vec x)]$ up to the second order in $\alpha$ (again, since equation \eqref{eqpert} is valid up to the linear order in $\alpha$, it does not make sense to consider terms of the higher orders in $\alpha$; this point will be discussed below) and using equation of motion \eqref{eqpert} when deriving $E_{p}$, after some algebra one can get (the expressions for $N_{p}$ and $P_{p,l}$ are exact)
+Expanding $E[\Psi(t,\vec x)]$ up to the second order in $\alpha$ (again, since equation \eqref{eqpert} is valid up to the linear order in $\alpha$, it does not make sense to consider terms of the higher orders in $\alpha$) and using equation of motion \eqref{eqpert} when deriving $E_{p}$, after some algebra one can get (the expressions for $N_{p}$ and $P_{p,l}$ are exact)